-This budget fleece jacket review for women features lower-priced jackets ranging in utility from loungewear, to workhorse chore crushers, to hiking compahdres.
+This budget fleece jacket review for women features lower-priced jackets, ranging in utility from loungewear to workhorse chore crushers to hiking compadres.
 We chose options with and without hoods that are currently the most popular on the market.
-Then we subjected them to a series of tests to objectively assess warmth, comfort & fit, breathability, layering, mobility, and weather resistance.
+After testing, we rate each using important metrics; then, we can help you determine which budget fleece is best for your needs and wallet.

-When the temperatures drop and pumpkin spice lattes flood streets, you know it's time to get out your favorite fleece.
-We evaluate fleece jacket warmth by looking at materials and simply wearing each when temperatures dropped in the mountains where our main tester lives.
-Not only do we look at stand-alone warmth, but we also consider warmth in a layered system.
+When the temperatures drop and pumpkin spice lattes flood the streets, you know it's time to get out your favorite fleece.
+We evaluate jacket warmth by looking at materials and wearing each when temperatures drop in the mountains, where our main tester lives.
+Not only do we look at standalone warmth, but we also consider warmth in a layered system.

 Jackets built with polyester in a thicker construction are most definitely the warmest out there.
 In our tests, the Amazon Essentials Polar Fleece Quarter-Zip is the warmest.
 It features a 100% polyester construction with super plush and warm materials.
-It seems to have multiple layers of insulation, making it the warmest tested.
-The Outdoor Master Waterproof Fleece was a close second, with a slightly thicker construction.
-The super fuzzy liner is probably the most comfortable we tested and also efficiently generates warmth.
-Given the thicker construction of both, they are best for cold weather and not designed for high output or sweaty activities.
+It has multiple layers of insulation, making it the warmest tested.
+The Outdoor Master Waterproof Fleece is a close second, with a slightly thicker construction.
+The super fuzzy liner is probably the most comfortable we've tested, efficiently generating warmth.
+Given the thicker construction of both, each is best for cold weather and not designed for high output or sweaty activities.

 Of the midweight jackets, both the Columbia Benton Springs Pullover and Columbia Benton Springs Full-Zip offer sufficient warmth for the coldest days of winter.
-They are both thinner than the options mentioned above, making both better for hard chores around the house.
+They are both thinner than others mentioned above, making them a good option for daily chores around the house.

 Of the lightweight jackets, we are most impressed with the The North Face TKA Glacier 1/4 Zip and Columbia Fast Trek II.
-Both breathe much better than the options above, keeping your warmer while you're on the move.
-For stand-alone warmth where you might find yourself just hanging out in super cold temps, either will work, when layered with appropriate base layers and jackets; however, as a jacket on its own, they'll only do for warm to cool temperatures.
+Both breathe much better than the options above, keeping you warmer while you're on the move.
+For standalone warmth, both will keep you toasty when layered with appropriate base layers and jackets; however, as a jacket on its own, they're both a little thin for cold weather.

 How cozy is your jacket?
-To test this metric, we simply wore each for at least a week.
+To test this metric, we simply wore each for a few months while working, hanging out in town, and during apres drinks on the ski hill.
 During this time, we were able to note significant comfort features and which have the coziest construction.
-Those with ultra-fuzzy liners, large pockets, and a nice fit score well in this metric.
+Those with ultra-fuzzy liners, large pockets, and a nice fit do best.

 If you're seeking the coziest and most comfortable fleece, the Amazon Essentials Polar Fleece Quarter-Zip is by far the thickest and softest option out there.
-It is super soft and feels good on the skin.
-The interior has a smooth lining.
-The Outdoor Master Waterproof Fleece is another one of our favorites with great pockets for storage and a superiorly fuzzy liner.
-The thicker construction is warm, making it great for all types of activities.
+Its soft fabrics feel incredible on the skin.
+The Outdoor Master Waterproof Fleece is another one of our favorites, with great pockets for storage and a superiorly fuzzy liner.
+Its thicker construction is warm, making it a great option for all types of cold-weather activities.

-The The North Face TKA Glacier 1/4 Zip offers the softest materials tested with a thinner construction.
+The The North Face TKA Glacier 1/4 Zip offers the softest materials tested for its thinner construction.
 It articulates well with skin, offering superior comfort but lacks features like pockets.
-The Columbia Fast Trek II and Amazon Essentials Full-Zip Polar Fleece are two other full-zip fleeces, both with excellent pockets and storage.
+The Columbia Fast Trek II and Amazon Essentials Full-Zip Polar Fleece are two other full-zip fleeces with excellent pockets and storage.

-We also like the Columbia Benton Springs with either a full zip or ¼ button option.
+We also like the Columbia Benton Springs, with either a full zip or ¼ button option.
 The full zip is a little more functional and versatile, while the ¼ zip jacket is more stylish.
-The full zip, though, comes with large pockets while the ¼ button does not.
-We also like the esstive Ultra Soft Fleece Hoodie, a super soft cotton hoody best for women looking for a comfortable and casual jacket.
+The full zip, though, comes with large pockets, while the ¼ button does not.
+The esstive Ultra Soft Fleece Hoodie is a soft cotton hoody best for women looking for a comfortable and casual jacket.

-A jacket that provides great thermoregulation translates to enhanced comfort and warmth, especially if you sweat during the cold months of the year.
+A jacket that provides great thermoregulation translates to enhanced comfort and warmth, especially if you sweat during the year's cold months.
 To test this, we took each jacket on a run just to see how well the fabric vented and/or diffused heat from the body.
 We also assessed the material and thickness of its construction.

-Jacket with thinner polyester or cotton construction with a more porous textile are far more breathable than those that are thick and tightly knit.
+Jackets with thinner polyester or cotton construction — with a more porous textile — are far more breathable than thick and tightly knit ones.
 The The North Face TKA Glacier 1/4 Zip is the thinnest fleece jacket tested, offering the best thermoregulation.
 It would only be made better if it were a full-zip to fully off-load heat, like the Columbia Fast Trek II or Amazon Essentials Full-Zip Polar Fleece.
-All these fleeces are great recommendations for winter wear where you might be skiing or building up a sweat throughout the season.
+All these fleeces are great recommendations for winter wear, where you might be skiing or building up a sweat throughout the season.

 The esstive Ultra Soft Fleece Hoodie is another casual cotton hoodie that is also quite breathable.
 The materials are thinner, with a cotton construction that translates to good airflow.
 This is a great option to wear throughout the wear, even in warmer weather.
 However, not one we'd recommend for super cold days or winter travel as it's not very warm.